-If you are a harbor worker, longshoremen or other maritime worker who is not a member of the crew of a vessel and you are injured on the job, you may be eligible for benefits under the Longshore and Harbor Workers' Compensation Act.
-Your Washington or Oregon maritime employer may try to unfairly deny you benefits, may be delaying them or may have terminated you for seeking the benefit owed to you.
-Pursuant to 33 U.S.C. § 905(b) of the Longshore and Harbor Workers' Compensation Act, workers may recover additional damages when vessel negligence caused or contributed to the accident.
+If you are a harbor worker, longshoreman or other maritime worker who is not a member of the crew of a vessel and you are injured on the job, you may be eligible for benefits under the Longshore and Harbor Workers' Compensation Act.
+The maritime lawyers at Anderson Carey Williams & Neidzwski represent clients throughout the Pacific Northwest, including Washington, Oregon, California, and Alaska.

+Although your employer might try to unfairly deny you benefits, delay paying benefits, or terminate you for seeking benefits, you have rights under the law.
+Pursuant to 33 U.S.C. § 905(b) of the LHWCA, workers can recover additional damages when vessel negligence caused or contributed to the accident.

 We represent dock workers and other land-based maritime employees coast-to-coast and throughout the Pacific Northwest, including in Washington, Oregon, California, and Alaska.
-Our offices are located in Seattle and Bellingham, Washington, and Portland, Oregon.
+Call us today at 1 (800) 262-8529 or send an online message for a free consultation.

-The LHWCA covers these types of workers, no matter where they were injured if they were injured on the job.
+The LHWCA covers these types of workers if they were injured upon navigable waters of the United States subject to 33 U.S.C. § 905(a).
 For instance, if a welder is injured while working in the Port of Seattle, he would be eligible for benefits under the Act.
 If the same welder was injured after being taken out on the Puget Sound to work on a ship, he would still likely be covered under the Act.
-The Longshore and Harbor Workers Compensation Act covers the employee wherever he or she is.
-The Act does not cover seamen who are injured while at harbor.
-Those employees can seek to recover under different law.
+The Act does not generally cover “seamen” who are injured while at harbor.
+Those employees can seek to recover under a different law.

 If a mistake is made by the employee or the employee was not following proper procedures, he or she may still recover from the employer pursuant to the Longshore and Harbor Workers Compensation Act.

 Employers may attempt to deny claims, or fail to pay them.
 When an employer wrongfully denies or delays payments, certain penalties may apply.
 For instance, if the payment is more than 10 days late, an extra 20 percent may be added.
+33 U.S.C. §914(g).
 It is illegal for an employer to terminate or otherwise retaliate against an employee for filing a valid Longshore and Harbor Workers Compensation Act claim.
 Your Seattle maritime injury lawyer can help you discover what civil avenues are available to you under this act and others.

 If you are a land-based maritime employee who was injured on the job, you may be eligible for benefits under the Longshore and Harbor Workers Compensation Act.
-The Portland Longshore and harbor worker lawyers at Anderson Carey Williams & Neidzwski can help you claim those benefits.
-Call us today at 1 (800) 262-8529 or send an online message to set up a free consultation.
+The Longshore and Harbor Worker Lawyers at Anderson Carey Williams & Neidzwski can help you claim those benefits.

 This website was designed for martime lawyers and was created solely for general information purposes.
 Nothing on this website should be construed as legal or medical advice.
 Only a maritime attorney or physician licensed to practice in your state can provide you with official guidance based on the specific details surrounding your situation.